walter-a-jablonowski/sys-2/ai.md

       - Tool bar with
         - sorting dropdown (e.g. by time, by name)
         - Add button (right aligned)
-          - brings up and modal that lets you select the type
+          - brings up and modal that lets you select the type from a dropdown (read available types from folder /types)
-          - when the type is selected the controls for entering the data is visible (including type specifix fields)
+          - when the type is selected the controls for entering the data is visible (including type specific fields)
+          - the controls basically are defined per type in edit.php so we need a mechanism for switching the controls
       - List (use cards)
         - initially show the data from the first level of /data
         - the list is sorted by time (last one first)